 Examiners complete most background checks within a few minutes.
 But their decisions get delayed when they spot a red flag and need more time to investigate.
 Examiners, for example, could notice that a customer was charged with a felony, but the records are too incomplete to tell whether he or she was convicted.
 In that situation, examiners might have to contact the courthouse to learn the outcome of the case.
 If resolving the case takes more than three days, the sale is allowed to go through without a completed check.

-The loophole became a flashpoint after it came to light that Dylann Roof obtained the handgun he used to massacre nine worshippers in a South Carolina church through a default proceed sale.
-Roof should have failed the background check he underwent at a local gun store because of a previous admission to possessing illegal drugs, but an examiner didn’t unearth the record fast enough to block the sale.
+The loophole became a flashpoint after it came to light that perpetrator of the Charleston church shooting obtained his handgun through a default proceed sale.
+The man should have failed the background check he underwent at a local gun store because of a previous admission to possessing illegal drugs, but an examiner didn’t unearth the record fast enough to block the sale.

 The default proceed problem is exacerbated by the fact that many states don’t catalogue all of their conviction records.
 A 2010 survey by The National Consortium for Justice Information and Statistics found that only 12 states had recorded the outcome of at least 80 percent of felony charges in their criminal history databases.

 If the FBI determines after a default proceed sale that the buyer was a prohibited purchaser, it sends what’s called a retrieval order to the Bureau of Alcohol, Tobacco, Firearms and Explosives, which is then responsible for getting the gun back.
-But as The Trace reported last year, such orders are hobbled by staffing issues and interagency rivalries, and it’s not clear how many guns are actually retrieved.
+But as The Trace has reported, such orders are hobbled by staffing issues and interagency rivalries, and it’s not clear how many guns are actually retrieved.

 The narrow definition of domestic abuse, i.e., “the boyfriend loophole”